 Is a Living Trust in California right for you?

 A living trust is a good option if you own possessions and assets that you wish to pass on.
-Under living trusts, you (the trustee) would bestow an estate to the beneficiary.
+Under living trusts, you (the trustee) would bestow an estate plan to the beneficiary.
 California’s living trust can also bypass the state’s complicated probate process.

 What are the advantages of a Living Trust?